Dhanshree-Sonar/Charades/README.md

 ## Improvements
  Currently the wordList.xml has 60 words in it.
-You can add new word or phrases to this file. you have to insert below code to your wordList.xml file.
+You can add new words or phrases to this file.
+ Insert below code to your wordList.xml file to add new words or phrases.

 Add below xml tag to <simpleWords> parent.
  ```